ojasskapre/nextjs-starter-template/README.md

 - **User Authentication**: Sign up and log in functionality using Supabase.
 - **Markdown Support**: Messages can include Markdown formatting, including LaTeX for mathematical expressions.
 - **Copy to Clipboard**: Users can copy messages to their clipboard easily.
-- **Responsive Design**: The application is designed to work on various screen sizes.

 ## Technologies Used